Bass Museum exterior

 The Bass returns to South Beach’s Collins Park after a two-year, $12 million renovation.

-The Bass, Miami Beach’s longtime contemporary art museum, will reopen on Sunday October 8 after a two-year, $12 million renovation.
+The Bass, Miami Beach’s longtime contemporary art museum, has re-opened after a two-year, $12 million renovation.
 Set inside a landmark Art Deco building from the 1930s on the National Register of Historic Places, it was originally the Miami Beach Public Library & Art Center designed by Russell Pancoast.
 The museum opened in 1964 thanks to a donation from the private collection of John and Johanna Bass to the City of Miami Beach.
 The latest renovations by architects Arata Isozaki and David Gauld expand the building’s internal structure to create nearly 50 percent more programmable space while maintaining the building’s exterior footprint.